Save to My DOJO

 Additionally, it’s worth mentioning that VMware offers incentives in the form of cheaper pricing for those organizations with more VCPs on staff.

 It certainly is a lot of money if you’re not able to get a company to pay it for you but if you consider the importance within the industry, how well known the qualification is, and the data relating to salary expectations – the answer is yes.
 It doesn’t matter if you’re an individual looking to increase your own career prospects, or a company looking to add more VMware knowledge on staff to help get into the VMware Partner Network.
-The VCP is worth it despite the hefty price tag.
+The VCP VMware certification is worth it despite the hefty price tag.
+It isn’t something that should be perceived as an expensive course but as an investment in one’s career to increase salary prospects over the course of the next several years.

-First, the Altaro VMware Dojo has a ton of material to help you get started in your VMware Knowledge.
+First, the Altaro VMware Dojo has a ton of material to help you get started in your VMware certification journey.

-Secondly, make sure you review the certification guidelines on the VMware website.
+Secondly, make sure you review the VMware certification guidelines on the VMware website.

 Not a DOJO Member yet?